 Your parents can have tons of influence since they hold authority over you!
 Some people say that teens don’t have the physical and mental capacity to understand the results of their decisions.
 They believe that parents should have the legal right to force their children into a decision as they have the best interests of the child at heart.
 We suggest that you talk to your parents: will they kick you out if you didn’t get an abortion?

-Adoption Agency Florida can give you info about the pregnancy choice of adoption.
+Lifetime Adoption Agency can give you info about the pregnancy choice of adoption.
 We’re also able to help you find the support you need in your local community.

-This blog was originally published on July 28, 2016, and has since been updated.
+Editor’s Note: This article was originally published on July 28, 2016, and has since been updated.